Surgical Consultants of Northern Virginia

 Acid reflux, sometimes called gastroesophageal reflux disease (GERD), affects around 20% of Americans.
-At the Surgical Consultants of Northern Virginia in Reston, Virginia, Brett Sachse, MD, Amanda Pysher, MD, Hiral Patel, MD, and Ranjit Pullarkat, MD, offer expert treatment including surgical procedures like Nissen fundoplication to repair your esophageal sphincter and relieve your symptoms.
+At the Surgical Consultants of Northern Virginia in Reston, Virginia, Brett Sachse, MD, and Mohammed Bayasi, MD, offer expert treatment including surgical procedures like Nissen fundoplication to repair your esophageal sphincter and relieve your symptoms.
 Call the Surgical Consultants of Northern Virginia or schedule a consultation online today for personalized treatment for acid reflux.

 Acid reflux is a painful condition that occurs when weakness in the valve between your stomach and esophagus allows stomach fluids to backwash into your esophagus.
 Your stomach fluids irritate the lining of your esophagus and cause symptoms, including:

 - Sleep disruptions

 Many factors can cause acid reflux.
 For example, some children are born with congenital abnormalities that allow reflux.
 Other patients develop acid reflux as they age, and their muscles become weak.
 Obesity can increase your risk of developing acid reflux.
 Additionally, an injury to your chest can stretch or weaken your esophageal sphincter.